-9.1.
-The diagram in Attachment B shows the course, including the approximate angles between legs, and the order and side on which each mark is to be rounded.

-9.2.
-The race committee may move marks of the course at any time.
-RRS 33 will not apply and the moving of a mark by the race committee shall not be grounds for redress.
+- 9.1.
+The diagram in Attachment B shows the course and the order and side on which each mark is to be rounded. - 9.2.
+The Race Officer may move marks of the course at any time.
+RRS 33 will not apply and the moving of a mark by the Race Officer shall not be grounds for redress.